 \section{Introduction}

-Large Language Models (LLMs) have achieved remarkable progress, evolving from mastering fundamental language understanding \cite{GPT3, GPT} to complex reasoning tasks such as mathematics \cite{DeepSeekMath} and code generation \cite{qwen25-coder}.
-This success is driven not only by scaling pre-training data and model parameters \citep{scalinglaws, NEURIPS2022_c1e2faff}, but also by post-training techniques designed to improve reasoning, including reinforcement learning (RL) \cite{DeepSeek-R1, openai2024openaio1card}, where models are optimized using external reward signals.
+Large Language Models (LLMs) have achieved substantial progress, advancing from core language understanding \citep{GPT3, GPT} to complex reasoning tasks such as mathematical problem solving \citep{DeepSeekMath} and code generation \citep{qwen25-coder}.
+These gains are largely driven by two factors: scaling data and model capacity \citep{scalinglaws, NEURIPS2022_c1e2faff} and reinforcement learning (RL)-based post-training \citep{DeepSeek-R1, openai2024openaio1card}, where models are optimized using external reward signals.
 While effective, this paradigm treats reasoning as a byproduct of reward maximization, rather than as an ability that can be learned and refined in its own right.

-Despite these advances, RL-based reasoning is fundamentally limited by \textbf{\textit{reward bottleneck}}.
-Conventional RL relies on scalar reward signals that are \textbf{costly} to scale, \textbf{brittle} across domains, and \textbf{blind} to the underlying logic of a solution, preventing models from developing a deep, self-contained understanding of reasoning.
+In this work, we argue that this paradigm is fundamentally limited by a persistent \textbf{reward bottleneck}:

-\textbf{1.
-Costly to scale.} RLHF \cite{RLHF} depends on expensive, noisy human feedback, while RLAIF \cite{RLAIF} scales with synthetic rules but often introduces biases that misalign with real-world reasoning \cite{rlhfbook}.
-RLVR \cite{Tulu3, jimenez2024swebenchlanguagemodelsresolve} is restricted to easily constructed environments, limiting its use in realistic, open-ended tasks due to the high cost and complexity of building such settings.
+\paragraph{1.
+Costly to scale.} RLHF \citep{RLHF} depends on expensive, noisy human feedback, while RLAIF \citep{RLAIF} scales with synthetic rules but often introduces biases that misalign with real-world reasoning \citep{rlhfbook}.
+RLVR \citep{Tulu3, jimenez2024swebenchlanguagemodelsresolve} is restricted to easily constructed environments, limiting its use in realistic, open-ended tasks due to the high cost and complexity of building such settings.

-\textbf{2.
-Brittle across domains.} Reward models typically exploit superficial correlations rather than fundamental reasoning \cite{wang2025reinforcementlearningenhancedllms}, requiring labor-intensive, task-specific reward engineering \cite{wang2024secretsrlhflargelanguage, mahan2024generativerewardmodels}.
+\paragraph{2.
+Brittle across domains.} Reward models typically exploit superficial correlations rather than fundamental reasoning \citep{wang2025reinforcementlearningenhancedllms}, requiring labor-intensive, task-specific reward engineering \citep{wang2024secretsrlhflargelanguage, mahan2024generativerewardmodels}.
 Consequently, models trained in one domain rarely generalize to other domains, resulting in brittle performance across diverse tasks.